 Perhaps to distract him from such indulgences, Marcus brought his son along with him across the Danube in 172 AD, during the Marcomannic Wars that Rome was bogged down in at the time.
 During this conflict and after some successful resolution of hostilities, Commodus was granted the honorary title Germanicus – simply for spectating.

-Avidius had a relatively broad source of support in the East of the Roman empire, from provinces including Egypt, Syria, Syria Paleastina and Arabia.
+Avidius had a relatively broad source of support in the East of the Roman Empire, from provinces including Egypt, Syria, Syria Palestine, and Arabia.
 This provided him with seven legions, yet he was still considerably outmatched by Marcus who could draw from a much larger pool of soldiers.